-The net enrollment rate is an indicator of the level of accessibility of education for schoolage children.
+The net enrollment rate is an indicator of the level of for schoolage children.
 It depends upon the locality and infrastructure of the schools.
 Unless we address these problems, this will remain an issue.

 Here is the table reflecting the NER.